 "Don't ever give up on your writing.
 It will take you places you never dreamed possible."

 Rhett DeVane comes from a long line of humorists and storytellers, their familial roots embedded in Alabama, Georgia, and North Florida.
 Parents, siblings, cousins--none could ever resist a good joke.
 Laughter, love, and support flowed easily in the DeVane clan, a perfect garden for a budding Southern writer.
-A good disposition proved beneficial for anyone marrying into the family, too!
+A good disposition proved beneficial for anyone marrying into the family, too.

-"This Southern fiction writing is fun!
+"Writing is fun!
 The best part?
 I get paid to make things up.
 Not to mention the joy of having people enjoy my work."
 Rhett DeVane